cyface/django-socialprofile/README.rst

 Configuration
 =============

-Configuration is minimal for socialprofile itself, more config is needed for ``django-socialauth``.
+Configuration is minimal for socialprofile itself, more config is needed for ``python-socialauth``.
 A quick guide to a basic setup is below, take a look at the demo app for more details.

 Add INSTALLED_APPS